|$927 – $2,075||Price Range||$798 – $1,598|

 But wait, the price discrepancy doesn’t stop there.
 Nectar also typically throws in two free pillows as well.
 You can check NectarSleep.com to see if that promotion is still live.

 Saatva, on the other hand, doesn’t usually offer discounts or promotions.
 However, around major holidays, they’ll occasionally offer a bundle deal where they give you a free gift card with purchase.
 If you’re reading this around a holiday, it might be a good idea to double check their website.

-Nectar is an all-foam bed that is made up of four different layers and totals 11″ thick.
+Nectar is an all-foam bed that is made up of three different foam layers and totals 12″ thick.
 Here’s a look at the different layers within the bed starting from bottom to top.